 Usually, a light abrasive product would be used to remove some surface oxidation and restore gloss.
 This product may also contain fillers and/or waxes to perform as an all-in-one product.Take me to polish products

 Usually used as a correctional technique.
 Machine polishing is the process of removing minute layers of the clear coat or paints to eliminate defects such as scratches and swirls restoring the true finish to a vehicle.
 Compounds are typically used with this process; these products contain far more abrasives than hand polishes and usually don’t contain any fillers or waxes.

 Whichever polishing process you choose, it is important to do each section of the car individually to ensure the finish matches up across the entire vehicle.Take me to polish products

 There’s no use working so hard to get a vehicle looking amazing, just to skip out such an important step in the car detailing process, and have the elements ruin the finish after the first drive.
 Choose your protection!Take me to protect products

 Sealants are chemically engineered products designed to “Seal” in the finish that has been achieved through your correction process.
 They will also have the added benefits of enhancing the gloss levels and producing a sharp, clean finish.
-These products contain different polymers, resins and synthetic agents to give an increased durability when compared to a traditional wax.Take me to protect Products
+These products contain different polymers, resins, and synthetic agents to give increased durability when compared to traditional wax.Take me to protect Products

 Both types of protection are designed to preserve the paintwork of your vehicle, protecting against UV damage, dirt, and rainwater.
 This protection makes cleaning the vehicle easier and maintains that lovely finish for longer.